J-N-R/CGI-Mini-Projects/CGIMiniProjects/README.md

 ## Notes
-* index.html is the main opening page that all users see.
+* index.html is the main opening page that all users see, that hosts the links to all the projects.
-* Project_Sources.html hosts the download links for all the example files in the Examples folder
+* Project_Sources.html hosts the download links for all the example files in the Examples folder.
 * The upload folder is where all verified files from the user get uploaded to.
 * Temperature.php is the **Local weather project.
 It is standalone.**
 * project2.html is the **Zipcode Analyzer Program**.
 It accesses the CGI files **project2.cgi** and **project2.java** to verify the files being uploaded and to process the files.